 Mykonos has beautiful beaches across its coast.
-The majority of them have umbrellas and sunbeds (usually can be rented for a fee), while there are also beach bars and all-day restaurants where you can get the full seaside experience in Mykonos: blue sea, beautiful scenery, great food and often...all-day party!
+The majority of them have umbrellas and sunbeds (usually can be rented for a fee), while there are also beach bars and all-day restaurants where you can get the full seaside experience of Mykonos: blue sea, beautiful scenery, great food and often… all-day party!

-On the popular beaches of the island, you will find some of the most famous beach clubs of Mykonos (e.g. in Psarou, Paraga, Ftelia and Paradise).
-There are, however, more isolated beaches, such as Agios Sostis, Kapari and Merchia, as well as quiet beaches that are ideal for families (eg Panormos, Agios Stefanos and Agrari).
+On the popular beaches of the island, you will find some of the most famous beach clubs of Mykonos, like the ones in Psarou, Paraga, Ftelia and Paradise.
+However, there are also more isolated beaches, such as Agios Sostis, Kapari and Merchia, as well as quiet beaches that are ideal for families, such as Panormos, Agios Stefanos and Agrari.

 Here are some of Mykonos’ best beaches:

-- Ftelia: Popular, sandy beach, with crystal waters and easy access.
-It is great for windsurfing due to the strong north winds.
+- Ftelia: popular, sandy beach, with crystal waters and easy access.
+It is great for windsurfing thanks to the strong north winds.

-- Psarou: Cosmopolitan beach with luxury beach bars that attract celebrities from all over the world.
+- Psarou: a cosmopolitan beach, with luxury beach bars that attract celebrities from all over the world.
 The sea is crystal clear and the beach has umbrellas and sunbeds that you can rent at quite high prices.

-- Ornos: The nearest beach in Mykonos Chora.
-It has fine, golden sand and crystal clear blue-green waters.
-You can rent umbrellas or sunbeds and there are also restaurants and beach bars as well as watersports and diving clubs.
+- Ornos: the nearest beach to Mykonos Town.
+It has fine, golden sand and crystal-clear turquoise waters.
+You can rent umbrellas or sunbeds and there are also restaurants and beach bars, as well as watersports and diving clubs.

-- Paradise: The most popular beach on the island, known for all-day parties and DJ nights.
+- Paradise: the most popular beach on the island, known for its all-day parties and DJ nights.
 It has umbrellas, sunbeds as well as diving and water sports clubs.

-Typical summer day at the beach of Elia on the south coast of Mykonos
+A typical summer day at the beach of Elia, on the south coast of Mykonos

 Sightseeing and activities in Mykonos